 So what’s special about Turkish Rice Pilaf?

-Turkish Rice Pilaf is all about the flavor and the variety.
+Turkish Rice Pilaf is all about the flavor of the rice and the variety of added ingredients.
 Those come from coating the rice in oil and steaming it in a rich broth as I do in this version.
 This is just the simplest version with chicken stock, orzo, onion, and toasted almonds on top but you can go with saffron, garbanzo beans, green peas, or even thin sauteed strips of eggplant.
 Be creative!

 A little history